rust-lang/nomicon/src/safe-unsafe-meaning.md

 a reasonable choice.

-As an aside, while `Send` and `Sync` are `unsafe` traits, they are *also* automatically implemented for types when such derivations are provably safe to do. `Send` is automatically derived for all types composed only of values whose types also implement `Send`. `Sync` is automatically derived for all types composed only of values whose types also implement `Sync`.
+As an aside, while `Send` and `Sync` are `unsafe` traits, they are *also* automatically implemented for types when such derivations are probably safe to do. `Send` is automatically derived for all types composed only of values whose types also implement `Send`. `Sync` is automatically derived for all types composed only of values whose types also implement `Sync`.
 This minimizes